Seen hedgehogs in the garden?

 - – If your garden visitors become regulars, consider buying hedgehog food.
 While you might not find these snacks at supermarkets, wildlife suppliers usually sell it or can point you in the right direction.

-Making a hedgehog-friendly garden
+How to make a hedgehog-friendly garden

 Build a hedgehog hotel

-Similar to huge bug hotels, hedgehog hotels are specially designed shelters for hedgehogs to rest in.
+Similar to bug hotels, hedgehog hotels are specially designed shelters for hedgehogs to rest in.
 They’re easy to create and range from fancy-looking hedgehog mansions to fun, fit-for-purpose log piles with lots of places for hogs to hide.
 So whether you’re a DIY lover or loather, you can still make a happy home for hedgehogs in the garden!
 Check out Hedgehog Street for more information.

 Build a hedgehog highway